craftablescience/blog/content/posts/format_deep_dive_vtf.md

 - `signature` is always the fourCC code `"VTF\0"`.
 - `majorVersion` is always 7.
 - `minorVersion` ranges from 0 to 6.
-- `headerSize` is the same as the DDS `headerSize`, except this header is smaller since they don't have tons of reserved space.
+- `headerSize` is the same as the DDS `headerSize`, except this header is smaller since it doesn't have tons of reserved space.
-- `width` and `height` as the same as in DDS, the width and height of the base mip.
+- `width` and `height` is the same as in DDS, the width and height of the base mip.
 - `flags` is actually different than DDS, and is more what you'd expect from a field named flags.
 It stores flags.
 See [Appendix A](#appendix-a-vtf-flags) for more information on supported flags.
 - `frameCount` is the number of "frames", and `startFrame` is the first frame in the animation sequence.
 Again, more on this later!